Azure/Enterprise-Scale/docs/reference/treyresearch/README.md

 - A scalable Management Group hierarchy allows you to operationalize at scale using centrally managed Azure RBAC and Azure Policy.
 - An Azure subscription dedicated to platform, connectivity, and identity.
 The subscription host core platform capabilities at scale, such as:
   -	A Log Analytics workspace and an Automation account
-  -	Azure Security monitoring
+  -	Azure Security monitoring.
   -	Azure Security Center (Standard or Free tier)
   -	Diagnostics settings for Activity Logs, VMs, and PaaS resources sent to Log Analytics
   -	A virtual hub network
   -	Azure Firewall
   -	VPN Gateway
 -	An Azure subscription dedicated to landing zones.
-The subscription host Azure workloads.
+The subscription hosts Azure workloads.

 ![Trey Research](media/TR-ES.png)

-# Next Step
+# Next Steps

 ## Cost Management
 Track resource usage and manage costs across all your clouds with a single, unified view, and access rich operational and financial insights to make informed decisions.
 See more about Cost Management at [Microsoft Docs](https://docs.microsoft.com/en-us/rest/api/cost-management/).